meta

 }

 This implementation can be improved: the file /pages/utils.js is loaded on both the server- and client-side but getDescription() is only used by the server-side.
 This means getDescription() unnecessarily bloats the size of your client-side bundles.
-It would be cleaner to split /pages/utils.js in two seperate files: one for the client-side and another one for the server-side.
+It would be cleaner to split /pages/utils.js in two separate files: one for the client-side and another one for the server-side.
 In general, be extra careful in which environment each file is loaded; consider using .server.js and .client.js to ensure the environment of files.

 Example: Layout